sambaker/awe-core/README.markdown

     Awe.forEach(array, callback, [thisArg = window])
     Awe.cancelEvent(event)
-    Awe.objectToString(obj) - convert an object into a readable string for logging Awe.addAnimationCallback(callback, [intervalMs])
+    Awe.objectToString(obj) - convert an object into a readable string for logging
-      - returns a handle that can be passed to Awe.cancelAnimationCallback(handle)
-      - uses requestAnimationFrame (or setInterval if the interval parameter is supplied) to call the supplied callback continuously until the callback returns true to signal its completion.
-The callback receives two parameters: the time elapsed since it was last called and the total time elapsed (both in millseconds).
-Example use is:

-        Awe.addAnimationCallback(function(delta, elapsed) {
-          console.log("Delta",delta,"Elapsed",elapsed);
-          if (elapsed > 10) {
-            return true;
-          }
-        });
-    Awe.cancelAnimationCallback(handle) - cancels an animation started previously

     Awe.getGuid() - gets a session-unique string identifier Awe.getGuidNumeric() - gets a session-unique numeric identifier > 0